fvangef/mlgsc/README.md

 - can work on any set of taxa (not just prokaryotes)
 - can work on nucleic acid *and protein* sequences
 - has a simple command-line interface
-- has no dependencies to other packages
+- has no dependencies to other packages (except possibly if you install from source)

 A technical description of MLgsc can be found in the [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0129384).